liqueurdetoile/DotObjectArray/docs/api.md

 <a name="new_ObjectArray_new"></a>

 ### new ObjectArray(data)
-The constructor is pretty simple.
+The constructor is straight-forward.
 It can be provided with an existent object

 **Returns**: [<code>ObjectArray</code>](#ObjectArray) - ObjectArray object